Financial education (#InsureWisely)

 Insure yourself wisely: Cover your home

-There is no place like home — this infographic gives five tips to help you make the most of your home insurance and ensure your property and possessions are properly protected against risks such as fire, theft and floods.
+This infographic offers five practical tips to help you get the most from your home insurance.
+It explains how to protect your property and belongings against common risks such as fire, theft and floods.

 READ HERE